 Her stunningly researched and beautifully written narratives on the characters of Advent inspired several poems and reflections on the voices of those characters.

 You can download the PDF below.
 If you are able, please donate $10 to @Katie-Rose-Nash on Venmo as a thank you for this resource.
 Email me if you need a different way to donate.
+Or you can buy it on Amazon directly.

 Advent Study 2021 – The Slow Rescue